-To better understand the scope of this undertaking we provide examples below of what may be considered and the necessary preparations.
+To better understand the scope of this undertaking we provide several awareness week ideas and the necessary preparations.
 Notice in this example that some activities are planned as one-day only and others ongoing throughout the week.

 Give every worker who attends one of the scheduled sessions a ticket to fill out for a prize drawing and a small token (key chain with FOD logo, product photo, free drink, etc.).

 ■ MONDAY: Pilots signing photos in Cafeteria.
 Obtain a variety of photos of your product, contact and schedule pilots.

 ■ TUESDAY: Borescope Equipment Display In Break Area.
 Set-up borescope on large table with a box divided into partitions to simulate inspecting the innards of an aircraft.
 If your borescope has retrieval capability, place a fastener or other piece of debris inside the box for demonstration.

 ■ WEDNESDAY: Tool Control Display In Main Lobby.
 Display proper tool marking, toolbox arrangement, and missing item reporting procedures.
 Consider inviting a tool vendor as a guest to show FOD control tools available.

 ■ THURSDAY: Hardware Control Display In Production Area.
 Show “Clean-As-You-Go” techniques.
 Show use of pneumatic vacuums and extension tubes, debris grabbers, and inspection tools and techniques.
 Show proper use of tote trays and shop aids.